Quick Tips: 9 Things to Do if You've Been Exposed to COVID-19

 - Get tested.

-If you have symptoms, it's important to get tested as soon as possible.
-And if your test is positive, call your doctor right away.
-They may have you take a medicine to keep you from getting seriously ill.
-Treatment works best when it's started early.
-If you have questions about COVID-19 testing, ask your doctor or go to cdc.gov to use the COVID-19 Viral Testing Tool.
+If your test is positive, call your doctor right away.
+The doctor may have you take a medicine to keep you from getting seriously ill.
+Treatment works best when started early.
+And isolate right away.

-- For at least 10 days, wear a mask when you are around other people.
+For at least 10 days, wear a high-quality mask when you are around other people, even those you live with.

 - Cover your mouth and nose with a tissue when you cough or sneeze.